×

 13 Nov 1939 Adolf Hitler again postponed the invasion of France; the next date for decision was to be 22 Nov 1939.

-14 Nov 1939 The Netherlands was added back to the German invasion plan for Western Europe as the Luftwaffe stressed the importance of having airfields in the Netherlands.
+14 Nov 1939 In Germany, the Netherlands was added back to the German invasion plan for Western Europe as the German Air Force stressed the importance of having airfields in the Netherlands.

 23 Nov 1939 Adolf Hitler gathered the top German leaders and lectured them on his vision for the future of Germany, which involved an invasion of France.